Upwey, Dorset

 The River Wey rises at the foot of the chalk ridge of the South Dorset Downs, which rise above Upwey to the north, and flows through the village.
 The source is known as the Upwey wishing well and was a tourist attraction as far back as the Victorian era.
 There is now a tea room at the site, complete with mature water gardens.
-In the 18th century a water mill was built on the river, rebuilt in 1802; it featured in Thomas Hardy's The Trumpet Major; he also wrote a poem "At the Railway Station, Upway", which most likely relates to Upwey station.
-Another famous name associated with Upwey is that of Lucille Ball the American actress, comedian who was proud of her family and heritage.
-Her genealogy can be traced back to the earliest settlers in the colonies.
-One direct ancestor, William Sprague (1609–1675), left England on the ship Lyon's Whelp for Plymouth/Salem, Massachusetts.
-They were from Upwey, Dorset, England.
-Along with his two brothers, William helped to found the city of Charlestown, Massachusetts.
-Other Sprague relatives became soldiers in the US Revolutionary War and two of them became governors of the state of Rhode Island.
+In the 18th century a water mill was built on the river, rebuilt in 1802, it featured in Thomas Hardy's The Trumpet Major.
+The mill is now Grade II* listed.
+Hardy also wrote a poem "At the Railway Station, Upway", which most likely relates to Upwey station.

 Upwey features in Edward Chaney's Genius Friend: G.B.
 Edwards and The Book of Ebenezer le Page as the place in which Chaney got to know Gerald Edwards and encouraged him to complete his novel.
 Edwards died in the since-demolished 654 Dorchester Road, Upwey, on 29 December 1976.

+Upwey has two public houses.
+The Old Ship features in Thomas Hardy's Under the Greenwood Tree, while The Royal Standard was once run by an aunt of Thomas Hardy on his father's side.

 Upwey lends its name to Upwey, Victoria, in Melbourne, near Belgrave, Victoria.

+Politics

+Upwey is part of the South Dorset parliamentary constituency.

+Upwey is part of the Upwey and Broadwey ward for elections to Dorset Council.

+In 1931 the civil parish had a population of 910.
+On 1 April 1933 the parish was abolished and merged with Weymouth, Bincombe and Poxwell.